kdironside/PairUp/README.md

 Uses Devise for authentication and CanCan for authorization.

-Front-end design obviously lacking in style, but shows how to set up responsive Twitter Bootstrap.
+Front-end design obviously lacking in style.
 Roll your own!